You are currently viewing Teaser about how each rewards program works

-Your next travel rewards update is going to have an overview of the basics of all the rewards programs in Canada, but in the meantime, I just want to remind you that you already have access to this information if you want.
+Your next travel rewards update is going to have an overview of the basics of all the types of redemptions for all rewards programs in Canada, but in the meantime, I just want to remind you that you already have access to a lot of information if you want.

-Here’s how to see how all the rewards programs work.
+Here’s how to see how all the rewards programs work — and just about every detail imaginable about each card.

 How to see the program details